 The use of lead alloys in telecom cables started in the 1880s as a way to sheath and protect copper wires from exposure to the elements because lead is very stable and does not rust.
 Lead was considered a state-of-the-art material and strong enough to guard the interior copper wires providing the critical communications infrastructure the public relied on – so strong that some of these telecom cables remain in use to this day.

 The U.S. telecommunications industry began to phase out placement of new lead-sheathed telecom cables in the 1950s, after developing a new type of sheathing.
-Some legacy lead-sheathed telecom cables still provide customer voice and data services, including connecting 911 service, fire alarms, and other central monitoring stations.
+Our industry continues to invest in upgrading the telecom network, including by installing fiber optic cables.

+Some lead-sheathed telecom cables still provide customer voice and data services, including connecting 911 service, fire alarms, and other central monitoring stations.
 As with many other types of infrastructure, such as rail lines and pipelines, in some situations, telecom cables are appropriately left in place when no longer in current use and may stand by to be used if and when needed.

 Innovating for Communities